Dad's Leftover Turkey Pot Pie

 For this leftover turkey recipe, you'll want to have on hand a pie plate, rolling pin, large pan, spatula, measuring cups and spoons and basting brush.

-Substitutions and Variations
+Variations

-- Ground turkey: No leftover turkey?
+- Ground Turkey: No leftover turkey?
 Use ground turkey or even a roasted turkey breast.
 Cook it with a bit of butter and dried sage before adding to the filling for that classic flavor.

-- Rotisserie chicken: Swap the turkey for shredded rotisserie chicken.
-We love that Costco’s is a great grab-and-go option.
+- Rotisserie Chicken: Swap the turkey for shredded rotisserie chicken.
+We love that Costco's is a great grab-and-go option.

 - Vegetarian: Skip the meat and add beans, mushrooms, or cubed potatoes for a hearty vegetarian version.